esnesenon/fileshell/README.md

 				-c target: client mode, connect to target
 				-s: server mode, listen for requests

 				Tested to work on python 2.7.
+Does not require administrative privileges.

 				Composed of a single client (runs on attacker machine) and one or more servers (run on compromised machines).